RodentOfUnusualSize/random-message-loader/README.md

 ```

 Any web page that wants to use random messages must include the script file with a `<script>` tag.
-You might want to use the `async` attribute so that loading the script does not delay loading the page.

 Once a web page has included the script, you may use the `data-saria-random-message-src` attribute for any element you wish to include randomly-selected content.
 The value of the attribute is the URL you want to load the messages from.